A Stranger from Somewhere: Pre production

 In the book, "American Cinema's Transitional Era," the authors point out, The years between 1908 and 1917 witnessed what may have been the most significant transformation in American film history.
 During this "transitional era," widespread changes affected film form and film genres, filmmaking practices and industry structure, exhibition sites, and audience demographics.
 One aspect of this transition was the longer duration of films.
 Feature films (Note: A "feature film" or "feature-length film" is a narrative film (motion picture or "movie") with a running time long enough to be considered the principal or sole presentation in a commercial entertainment program.
 A film can be distributed as a feature film if it equals or exceeds a specified minimum running time and satisfies other defined criteria.
 The minimum time depends on the governing agency.
 The American Film Institute and the British Film Institute require films to have a minimum running time of forty minutes or longer.
-Other film agencies, e.g.,Screen Actors Guild, require a film's running time to be 60 minutes or greater.
+Other film agencies, e.g.,Screen Actors Guild, require a film's running time to be at least 60 minutes.
 Currently, most feature films are between 70 and 210 minutes long.) were slowly becoming the standard fare for Hollywood producers.
 Before 1913, you could count the yearly features on two hands.
-Between 1915 and 1916, the number of feature movies rose 2 ½ times or from 342 films to 835.
+Between 1915 and 1916, the number of feature movies rose 2 ½ times, or from 342 films to 835.
 There was a recurring claim that Carl Laemmle was the longest-running studio chief resisting the production of feature films.
 Universal was not ready to downsize its short film business because short films were cheaper, faster, and more profitable to produce than feature films.

 (Note: " Short Film" - There are no defined parameters for a Short film except for one immutable rule -the film's maximum running time.
 The Academy of Motion Picture Arts and Sciences defines a short film as "an original motion picture that has a running time of 40 minutes or less, including all credits".)